Los Suyates, espresso from Nicaragua

 Post-harvest process: Fermentation of the cherries in the cold room, then dried as natural

-Our David developed and optimized the recipe using the following equipment:
+Our David developed and optimized the recipe with the following equipment:

-Water : total hardness 5 °dH , alkalinity 3 °dH
+Water : Total hardness 5 °dH, alkalinity 3 °dH

 Mill: Niche Zero